Adaptive Riding & Horsemanship

 Fill out the forms

 New participants will need to fill out these forms, including a medical physical from your doctor.
 These are updated every year in the summer.
-Currently there is a rider weight limit of 180 lbs for the safety of the student and the horses.
+There is a rider weight limit of 180 lbs for the safety of the student and the horses.
 If the rider weighs more than this, they can choose to participate in ground lessons.

 Fill it out and return to SETC: